vlad17/vlad17.github.io/_posts/2016-07-09-introduction-to-the-paper-blog.md

 ---
 layout: post
-title:  "Introduction to the Paper Blog"
+title:  "The Paper Series"
 date:   2016-07-09
 categories: new-series paper-series
 ---

 # Paper Blog Series

 This blog series is the main reason I've started my personal GitHub page.
-I intent to release some blog posts about research papers I'm reading.
+I intend to release some blog posts about research papers I'm reading.
 My intention here is to just catalog my notes, but I figured other people might find the summaries useful.
 Since I was going to keep my notes in Markdown anyway, Jekyll was not too difficult to set up.

 ## Topics

-I anticipate these will change over time, but these are the topics I'm intereted in, so they'll be the ones I will make posts for:
+I anticipate these will change over time, but the following are the topics I'm intereted in:

 * Machine Learning
 * Optimization